Holtorf Medical Group

-People who are dealing with serious diseases like fibromyalgia, chronic fatigue syndrome and thyroid disease must recognize the importance of dietary guidelines in their treatment.
+People who come to see our experts at Holtorf Medical Group are dealing with serious diseases like Fibromyalgia, chronic fatigue syndrome, and thyroid disease and dietary guidelines have an important role in the protocols we develop for them.
 A healthy diet is a part of living a healthy life.

 Consuming yeast may contribute to the growth of yeast fungus in the body, which can contribute to pain.
 Fibromyalgia patients may also be more prone to gluten sensitivities.
 Celiac disease is seen in a subset of patients.
 Avoiding yeast and gluten can help some patients improve.

-Dr. Holtorf emphasizes the importance of a low carb and low sugar diet for fibromyalgia patients.
-This is because about 90% of fibromyalgia patients have low adrenal functioning, which affects the metabolism of carbohydrates and may lead to hypoglycemia.
+Dr. Holtorf emphasizes the importance of low carb and low sugar diet for Fibromyalgia patients.
+This is because about 90% of Fibromyalgia patients have low adrenal functioning, which affects the metabolism of carbohydrates and may lead to hypoglycemia.
 People affecting by this crave sugar, but they also experience the crash that follows the initial energy high.
 A good rule of thumb is to eat carbs with a mix of protein and fat.

 The artificial sweetener found in diet sodas and many sugar-free sweets is part of a chemical group called excitotoxins, which activate neurons that can increase sensitivity to pain.
 Fibromyalgia patients are already sensitive to pain, and aspartame may heighten their sensitivity.